From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

-The RF model consistently demonstrates positive RI across all metrics except \BDFIF and \RL (RI from 0.4\% to 22.8\%).
-Both LR and SVM exhibit positive RI for four out of six metrics, while the other models achieve positive RI for three or fewer metrics. \looseness=-1 All positive RI values correspond to small effect sizes in both Cohen’s Kappa and MCC, except for SVM, RF, LR and KNN, on \AU; LR, KNN, NB on \BD and SVM on \PBU.
-All these exceptions correspond to negligible effect sizes.
+The XGBoost model consistently demonstrates positive RI across all metrics except \BDFIF (RI from 0.01\% to 20.7\%) while other models achieve improvement on five or fewer metrics. \looseness=-1 All positive RI values correspond to small effect sizes under both Cohen's Kappa and MCC, with the following exceptions, which correspond to negligible effect sizes: all models on \AU; all models except RF on \BD; Qwen-2.5 on \PBU (Cohen's Kappa only); XGBoost on \RL; and both LLMs on \BDFIF.

-\textbf{Results analysis.} RI distribution analysis via box plots (elided for space; see our replication package~\cite{repl_pack}) suggests outliers have no impact on model performance averages; rather, the performance stems from the models’ ability to learn from the data.